sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 > “One thing that should be learned from the bitter lesson is the great power of general-purpose methods, of methods that continue to scale with increased computation even as the available computation becomes very great.
 The two methods that seem to scale arbitrarily in this way are search and learning.”

 This lesson underscores the importance of scalable methods like search, which can capitalize on increased computational power to deliver more robust results.
-MCTS algorithms have proven successful in many domains having large state spaces (e.g. Chess, Go, protein folding, molecular design).
+MCTS algorithms have proven successful in many domains having large state spaces (e.g. Go, chess, protein folding, molecular design).
 However, it is difficult to parallelize MCTS without degrading its performance, since each iteration requires information from all previous iterations to provide an effective exploration-exploitation tradeoff <d-cite key="liu2020watch"></d-cite>.
 In this blogpost, we will explain and analyze different methods for effectively scaling MCTS.

 ## MCTS Background